spatie/laravel-permission/docs/advanced-usage/uuid.md

 - You likely want to set `protected $keyType = 'string';` so Laravel handles joins as strings and doesn't cast to integer.
 - OPTIONAL: If you changed the field name in your migrations, you must set `protected $primaryKey = 'uuid';` to match.
 - Usually for UUID you will also set `public $incrementing = false;`.
 Remove it if it causes problems for you.
+- Cast id to string, i.e., you must set `protected $casts = [ 'id' => 'string' ]`.
+Otherwise, you might face "Illegal offset type" issue.
+Laravel may fail to access the id property properly.

 It is common to use a trait to handle the $keyType and $incrementing settings, as well as add a boot event trigger to ensure new records are assigned a uuid.
 You would `use` this trait in your User and extended Role/Permission models.
 An example `UuidTrait` is shown here for inspiration.
 Adjust to suit your needs.